KILTprotocol/docs/docs/chain/collator.md

 :::info

 We discourage to use the `develop` branch to build the executable.
-Instead, the last released version should be used.
+Instead, the latest commit from `master` should be used.

 :::